Notebooks of Henry James

 The Notebooks of Henry James are private notes made by the American-British novelist and critic.
 Usually the notes are of a professional nature and concern ideas for possible or ongoing fictions, but there are a number of personal notes as well.
 James made entries in the Notebooks throughout most of his career.
+The notes were first published posthumously in 1947, in an annotated edition compiled by F. O. Matthiessen and Kenneth Murdock.

 Publication history

 The Notebooks weren't published until 1947, when they appeared in a heavily annotated edition compiled by F. O. Matthiessen and Kenneth Murdock.
 The editors pointed out notebook entries that eventually turned into finished works by James, and then went beyond that simple editorial function to discuss and evaluate the works themselves.